January 1999 Mineriad

-The January 1999 Mineriad was led by miners in Romania against low wages under the leadership of Miron Cozma in January 1999.
+The 1999 Romanian Coup d'état attempt also called the January 1999 Mineriad was led by miners in Romania against low wages under the leadership of Miron Cozma in January 1999.
 Protesters marched onto Bucharest and other cities, demonstrating the government's wage policies and low wages, demanding an increase of the wages and better working conditions in the country.

+Emil Constantinescu declared that historians are stubborn and use the word mineriad instead of Coup d'état attempt.
+He also emphasises the context of the Serbia-Kosovo conflict, where later the USA intervened and attacked Serbia by air from Romanian airports.